I know most of us immediately think pink and red when it comes to Valentine’s Decor! However, what about neutral Valentine’s Decor?

 To keep the sheet music theme going, I made silverware cones from old hymnal pages and tied them with some red check fabric I had on hand.
 I placed them on a white napkin for added impact.

-It’s important to keep these pieces in varying heights.
+It’s important to keep these pieces at varying heights.
 So I placed one on the cake stand and one on the table beside it.

-I’m loving this neutral table
+I’m loving this neutral Valentine’s table decor

 I was able to create this whole table with mostly items I’ve had on hand for some time.
 I used a few new thrift store finds that literally cost pennies.
 The macrame table runner and the eucalyptus ring are new items for Spring!
 This neutral table is complete with my Spring Cow Painting “Faith”!